-- 5. Create the Bot's Dynasty deck: - a) Sort the + cards in victory point order and place them in a face-down pile near the card, with the higher value cards at the top.
+- 5. Create the Bot's Dynasty deck: - a) Sort the + cards in victory point order and place them in a face-down pile near the scard, with the higher value cards at the top.
 Treat all cards as having a value of 5 and treat all cards as being worth the highest value.
-If multiple cards have the same value, determine their order randomly. - b) Place the card face up on top of the stack of + cards. - 7.
+If multiple cards have the same value, determine their order randomly. - b) Place the \bigcirc card face up on top of the stack of + cards. - c) Shuffle the (cards and place them in a face-down stack on top of the card. - Shuffle the remaining cards (i.e., the Bot's unmarked starting cards) and place one card face down below each Slot marker.
+The rest forms the Bot deck.
+Place the Bot deck next to the scard - 7.
 Find the oversized Bot State card corresponding to the nation you're playing against.
-Place it next to the Bot's deck with the (S) side face up. - 8.
+Place it next to the Bot's deck with the (s) side face up. - 8.
 Depending on Bot difficulty level, it either will or will not get starting Resources.
 Check difficulty levels on page 32 for what these are.

 If playing with the Trade Routes expansion, place the Merchants card besides their State card to indicate its Merchant state.
 You will also need the Trade Routes table (see back page).
-All symbols and text on the Bot's Merchant Power card (including Scoring) are ignored.